-To help give you quick and easy access to competitive warranty deals, MoneySupermarket has teamed up with Warranty Direct and Warrantywise, two of the UK's leading providers of new and used car warranty providers.
+To help give you quick and easy access to competitive warranty deals, MoneySupermarket has teamed up with Warranty Direct, Click4Warranty, Warrantywise and QDOS Repair Protector, four of the UK's leading providers of new and used car warranty providers.

 Why is a car warranty important?